tohch4/cms-htmd/collections/_one/outcomes.md

 # {{ page.title }}

 *This lesson is about roadmaps, as shown in the first row of the health tracking rubric.
-This is one of the top priorities in the outcomes-orientation primary indicator.*
+Roadmaps are one of the top priorities in the outcomes-orientation primary indicator.*

 {% include rubric dimension="oo1.1" %}